Vertical altitude gain: 970m/3200ft

 The next day we would set off for Lobuche in the Khumbu glacier.
 We we’re quickly making our way towards 5000m ASL.

-Click here for Part 1 of Eksteen’s Himalayan journey.
+Click here for Part 1 of Eksteen’s Himalayan journey, and on the link below for Part 3.

 To see more of Eksteen’s photography, check out his website waytogophotography.co.za